gdavidbutler/aima-c/README.md

 The usual answer is *pointers*.
 The real answer is **choice**.
 C only provides portable access to general processor operations on memory.
-The language has no support for dynamic memory, input or output.
-C callable routines (e.g. the [C standard library](https://en.wikipedia.org/wiki/C_standard_library)) must be provided to enable C programs to interface with an environment.
+The language has no support for dynamic memory or I/O (input / output) C callable routines (e.g. the [C standard library](https://en.wikipedia.org/wiki/C_standard_library)) must be provided to enable C programs to interface with an environment.
 Everything else is choice.